 After grants are offered applicants may be required to provide further detail to the budget or work plan before an agreement is signed.

 The funding agreement is based on the information contained in the application, including any additional information provided.
 Grant recipients will provide quarterly progress reports and a final report of the project.

 Failure to provide reports may affect an organisation's eligibility for future funding through the Natural Disaster Resilience Program.
 Funding is paid in two to three instalments, depending on the project value.
 Any unspent monies must be returned to OEM.

-For full details of the Natural Disaster Resilience Program are a vailable on the Australian Government Attorney-General's Department website.
+Full details of the Natural Disaster Resilience Program are available on the Australian Government Attorney-General's Department website.